Everything you need to know about tracking loot for your TTRPG campaigns

 No. Extracted runestones are set to 0 bulk automatically (they're Light bulk in rules, which is negligible for inventory tracking).

 The system adds up bulk from all items a character is carrying (including items in their containers).
 L (Light) items count as 0.1 bulk.
-The roadmap includes showing 'X/10' bulk display with encumbrance warnings.
+You'll see a visual X/10 display with color-coded encumbrance warnings - green when you're fine, yellow when encumbered, red when over maximum.